Are you ready to join us? Here's what you need to know to take the next step!

 English language test scores

-You are required to provide an English proficiency test score if:
+You are also required to provide an English proficiency test score if:

 - your first language is not English, and